albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 ```console
 mosquitto_pub -h {TEDGE_DEVICE_IP} -t "tedge/{CHILD_ID}/commands/res/firmware_update" -m '{ "id": "{OP_ID}", "status": "failed", "reason": "SHA-256 checksum validation failed" }'
 ```

+## Cleanup

+To save bandwidth, thin-edge downloads a single firmware file only once and keeps it cached for reuse across multiple child devices, as firmware updates are typically applied to a fleet of devices together.
+The cached files are stored under the tedge data directory `/var/tedge/cache`, by default.
+Since thin-edge does not know how many devices it will be reused for and for how long, it can not clean them up on its own.
+So, the user must manually delete the cached firmware files once the update is complete on all child devices.

 ## References